TypeScript Notes

 -

-Determines the module type to be used in
+Determines the module type to be produced in

 js